 Other studies (20 cr)

-Studies are planned to be taken in two years.
 The MSc thesis work is scheduled so that all projects start with the Conducting scientific research (CSR) course, which is organized annually in the spring semester (periods 3 and 4).
 The CSR is suggested to be taken in the spring of the first study year.

-As a student in the Master’s programme, you will be expected to write a thesis.
-The goal of the Master’s thesis is to enable you to study an area of interest to you within your specialist option, and to help you develop research skills such as scientific writing, literature review, and advanced knowledge in your area of study.
-The thesis typically includes a review of current literature and experiments or analysis of geological or geophysical data.
-You will write your thesis independently, under the supervision of one or more faculty members in your specialist option.
+As a student in the Master’s Programme in Geology and Geophysics, you are expected to write a thesis (30 credits).
+The goal of the Master’s thesis is to enable you to study an area of interest to you within your specialist option and help you develop research skills such as scientific writing, literature review, and advanced knowledge in your area of study.

 Below is a list of recent MSc theses of the degree programme.
 You can find them in the University of Helsinki's Helda service by searching with the name of the author.